LiveInChat/lool/markdown/en/policy.md

 Bases for Using Your Information

 Your country only allows us to use your personal information when certain conditions apply.
-These conditions are called “legal bases” and, at LOOOL, we typically rely on one of four:
+These conditions are called “legal bases” and, at LO_OL, we typically rely on one of four:

 Contract.
-We might use your information is because you have entered into an agreement with us to use the LOOOL app.
+We might use your information is because you have entered into an agreement with us to use the LO_OL app.

 Legitimate interest.
 We might use your information because we have—or a third party has—a legitimate interest in doing so.
 For example, we need to use your information to provide and improve our services, including protecting your account, providing customer support, and helping you find friends and content we think you will like.
 Please note that our legitimate interests do not outweigh your right to privacy, so we only rely on legitimate interest when we think the way we are using your data does not significantly impact your privacy or would be expected by you, or there is a compelling reason to do so.